 - We work on real stories, not fake examples.

 - Only one story is in progress at any time.

 - Have some fun with it.

 When we facilitate mobbing with a team for the first time, we insist on some extra rules.
 This is to ensure that they get the best first experience they can - for subsequent sessions, we’re willing to relax any of the rules at the teams request.

-After using mob programming with dozens of teams, we've seen distinct patterns emerge.
+After using mob programming with hundreds of teams, we’ve seen distinct patterns emerge.